fletchjp/MERG-Arduino-Software/README.md

  This is a fork of the work of Tony Clulow implementing new code for the Ezybus hardware.

+ ### CANCMDDC2

+ I have started to bring in the old versions.
+I have used Version 2.9 as a starting point for new work.

  ## Events

  I am moving [Events](EVENTS.md) to a separate file.